 Kitchen confidence is a skill that anyone can obtain with practice, one piece of unique produce at a time.
-There was a time I didn’t know how to cut an avocado or how to peel kiwi and now I prep them like it’s no big deal.
+There was a time I didn’t know how to cut an avocado, how to peel kiwi or how to cut fennel and now I prep them like it’s no big deal.

 Let’s get started!

 Before we start chopping, let’s grab a few things to make this process easier.
 I like to use a cutting board and a sharp chef’s knife.
 Here’s how I prep them:

 Step 1: Start by cutting off the dark green leaves and the root end of the leek.
 The roots look like those of a green onion and should be easy to determine.
 The dark green part fades into light green then white, both parts you can eat.